SuperHouse/OpenKayo/README.md

 Hardware
 --------
 The "Hardware" directory contains the PCB design as an EAGLE project.
+This can be imported into KiCAD, or opened natively using Fusion360.

 Firmware